 - More modern: Is somewhat more recent (announced 1 year and 2 months after the K-3 II).

-Reasons to prefer the Pentax K-3 II:
+Arguments in favor of the Pentax K-3 II:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.